benisai/Openwrt-Monitoring/README.md

 # Point Router DNS to AdguardHome

-You will also need to point your openwrt DNS to the adguard container for DNS.
+If you want DNS stats for your dashboard, You will need to point your openwrt DNS to the adguard container (Hosted on the home server)  for DNS.
 <pre>
 Openwrt LuCI → Network → Interfaces → LAN → Edit → DHCP Server → Advanced Settings → DHCP-Options.
 Enter the following and click Save, then click Save & Apply: 6,192.168.8.1
 </pre>

 ---------------------------------------------------------------
 # Home Server:

+<pre>
+You will need a Raspberry Pi or other linux server with Docker and Docker Compose.
-Install Docker and run the Docker-Compose file from this Repo. (make sure to update the prometheus.yml file with your server IP)
+Clone this repo to your server. make sure to update the prometheus.yml file with your server IP and router IP. run 'Sudo Docker-Compose.yml up -d'
 This will install Grafana/Prometheus/Collectd-Exporter/AdguardHome/AdguardHome-Exporter.
-Import this .json file into Grafana

-<pre>
-sudo docker-compose up -d
+Login to grafana and Import the dashboard.
+(OpenWRT-Dashboard.v2.json)
 </pre>